vanadium-archive/go.ref/services/allocator/README.md

 ## Create()

 Create is used to create a new instance of the service.
-The caller must grant blessings to the server.
-These blessings will be passed to the new service instance.

 When the server receives the `Create()` request, it creates a new Kubernetes Deployment that is based on a pre-defined template.
 The template is expanded